saidvandeklundert/go/README.md

 The first letter indicates that it is a package level declaration.
 So unless something is a package level declaration, do not capitalize the first letter.
 #### functions:

 A composite reference data type as well as a first class citizen in Go.
+The latter means that a function can be passed as an argument to another function.

 Go is a pass by value language.
 Non-reference types will be copied in memory when the are passed as a value to a function.
 This applies to receiver values as well as arguments.
 When these values are copied, they exist only in the scope of that function.
 In case you need to change the state of a non-reference value outside of the scope of a function, you will need to pass the pointer to that value.

-Functions are first-class citizens in Go.

-A function can be passed as an argument to another function.

 More on functions [here](https://github.com/saidvandeklundert/go/blob/main/functions.md).